anderslatif/Ethereum/src/docs/Ownable.md

 # Ownable

-### OwnableBase contract with an owner.Provides onlyOwner modifier, which prevents function from running if it is called by anyone other than the owner.
+### Base contract with an owner.Provides onlyOwner modifier, which prevents function from running if it is called by anyone other than the owner.